nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 ## Connector: Create a QRCode for the Relationship Template

 Since we will use the Enmeshed App to send a Relationship Request to the Connector, we further have to create a QR Code one can scan with the App to retrieve the Relationship Template and send a Relationship Request to the Connector.
-Execute the `POST /api/v1/RelationshipTemplates/{id}` route (`image/png`) to create a QRCode.
+Execute the `GET /api/v1/RelationshipTemplates/{id}` route (Accept Header: `image/png`) to create a QRCode.
 Use the ID of the Relationship Template from the previous step as the value for `id`.
 Make sure you select `image/png` as the `Accept` header by selecting the corresponding value from the dropdown list in the bottom right of the Rapidoc route section.

 We don't care about the parameters here, so just send an empty JSON in the request body.